Recital

 In the course of completing the Doctor of Musical Arts degree at New England Conservatory, performance majors present not just one, but three full-length recitals, for which they also write program notes.
 It's an opportunity to observe multiple facets of an emerging artist.
 Cynthia Chih-Yu Tseng '25 DMA studies Collaborative Piano with

-Recital: Bennet Hwang '25 GD, Cello
+Recital: Bennet Huang '25 GD, Cello

 Burnes Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Bennet Hwang '25 GD studies Cello with
+Bennet Huang '25 GD studies Cello with

 Recital: Jusun Kim '25 MM, Violin